Floyd Mayweather felt no need to train in order to beat Tenshin Nasukawa

 On his opponent, Mayweather added his appreciation for another massive paycheck banked.

-“I want to say thank you to Tenshin, it’s about entertainment.
-Tenshin is still undefeated, I did this just to entertain the fans.”
+“I want to say thank you to Tenshin.
+It’s about entertainment.
+Tenshin is still undefeated.
+I did this to entertain the fans.”

 Many believe ‘Money’ was merely shaking off the cobwebs for a much bigger earner against Manny Pacquiao in the spring of 2019.